 Following our visit to the Casa di Goethe, we will enjoy an alfresco lunch at the lovely Jardin de Russie, much favoured by the artistic avant-garde of the early 20th century, including Jean Cocteau, Picasso, and Henry James.

 The Spanish Steps and nearby Via Margutta are rich with literary, artistic and movie associations.
 Fellini, Picasso, Stravinsky and Puccini all lived here at some point, while Gregory Peck’s character in Roman Holiday had his apartment in this area.
 But most importantly, this is where we visit the Keats-Shelley House.
 In a small room on the third floor, overlooking all the life and activity on the steps below, John Keats breathed his last at the age of 25.
 American novelist Sinclair Lewis confessed that visiting this house was the only time he ever cried as an adult.
-Today the house is a museum not only to Keats but to the other English writers who visited Italy.
+Today the house is a museum not only to Keats but to the other foreign writers who visited Italy.
 Dr Axel Munthe, author of The Story of San Michele, worked as a doctor in this building.
 We will enjoy a tour of the house and surrounding area with Dr Giuseppe Albano, curator of the museum.

 Antico Caffè Greco, originally opened by a Greek, is the oldest bar in Rome, and we will take afternoon coffee there, just as Casanova, Goethe, Ibsen, Dickens, Hawthorne and Edward Lear did.
 (Overnight Rome) BL